-Nobody wants a repeat of QuadrigaCX - the once most popular crypto exchange in Canada that unexpectedly shut down in 2014 after losing 850,000 BTC.
+Nobody wants a repeat of QuadrigaCX - the once most popular crypto exchange in Canada that unexpectedly shut down overnight after losing 850,000 BTC.
 So which is the best crypto exchange in Canada to keep your crypto safe?

 After a multitude of crypto platforms halting withdrawals - or projects falling victim to outright rug pulls - many Canadian crypto investors are asking questions like 'is my crypto safe?', and 'which is the safest crypto exchange?'

 A lot of work goes on behind the scenes to keep your crypto safe in exchanges - multiple security protocols, state of the art asset storage following best practice and individual account security features - all to stop would-be hackers getting their hands on your investments.

 But the best Canadian crypto exchanges don't just have security as a priority - you also want a reliable, trustworthy Canadian crypto exchange that's user-friendly and comes with all the investment options you want.
 That's why we've put together our list of some of the best crypto exchanges in Canada based on safety, the unique products they have on offer, the cryptocurrencies they support, whether they have a mobile app, how many other people use them and other key points like their fees, deposits, withdrawal limits and more.
 From the best centralized Canadian crypto exchanges to the best decentralized crypto exchanges - when it comes to how to avoid a crypto hack - we’ve got you covered with options.
 Let’s dive in.